isomerpages/pmo-nccs/_singapores-climate-action/International Efforts/Evolution of the UN Framework Convention on Climate Change.md

 that facilitate the transfer of emission reductions, or carbon credits, between countries to meet their NDC, while ensuring high standards of environmental integrity.</p>
+<p><strong>2023</strong>&nbsp;
+<br>&nbsp;
+<br>At COP-28, Singapore and Norway co-facilitated ministerial consultations
+on mitigation to raise global climate action and accelerate the energy transition in this decade.
+Singapore also co-chaired the first Global Stocktake (GST) which reviewed the collective progress towards achieving the goals of the Paris Agreement. &nbsp;
+<br>&nbsp;
+<br>Singapore announced various initiatives to support and accelerate a green
+transition in Singapore, our region, and beyond, including the <a href="https://www.mas.gov.sg/news/speeches/2023/getting-transition-finance-right" class="Hyperlink SCXW130847801 BCX0" rel="noreferrer noopener" target="_blank">FAST-P (Financing Asia’s Transition Partnership)</a> blended
+finance initiative, the <a href="https://www.mas.gov.sg/news/media-releases/2023/mas-launches-worlds-first-multi-sector-transition-taxonomy" class="Hyperlink SCXW130847801 BCX0" rel="noreferrer noopener" target="_blank">Singapore-Asia Taxonomy</a> and
+the <a href="https://www.mas.gov.sg/news/media-releases/2023/mas-launches-traction-and-announces-pilots-to-develop-transition-credits" class="Hyperlink SCXW130847801 BCX0" rel="noreferrer noopener" target="_blank">Transition Credits Coalition (TRACTION)</a>.&nbsp;</p>
+<p>Singapore organised the COP28 Singapore Pavilion, showcasing Singapore’s
+climate solutions, innovations and partnerships to accelerate collective climate action.<strong> </strong>Singapore sent our first official youth delegation to COP28, with youth delegates identified from the Climate Youth Development Programme.</p>